-Presented in the context of the 8th 7a*11d International Festival of Performance Art.
+Curated and presented by FADO Performance Art Centre in the context of the 9th 7a*11d International Festival of Performance Art.

 American artist Jamie McMurry’s epic new performance work, Ranchero, begins inside at Mercer Union and using a moving vehicle filled with audience members moves to a second location.